Reevaluating the ROI of Health Coverage Decisions

 What happened with checking on progress along the way?
 Where was the follow-up?
 Does that sound like some of the programs you manage?

-The ROI that companies need to see is clear: control spending and keep employees engaged.
+The employee benefits ROI that companies need to see is clear: control spending and keep employees engaged.
 Keeping the cost of health insurance claims low results in more competitive insurance options at renewal time.
 Making sure employees are actively engaged in health and wellness programs improves their health and lowers benefit costs.

 Employees need to see ROI too, though it looks a little different for them.
 Workers need a good foundation to do their best work.
 Part of the equation is benefits that improve their health and make their spending worthwhile to achieve it.